Skip to main content

 What Is a Patent?

-A patent is a right granted to an inventor by the federal government that permits the inventor exclusive rights.
-These rights exclude others from making, selling, or using the invention without permission for a period of time.
+A patent is a right granted to an inventor by the federal government that gives the inventor exclusive rights to that invention.
+These rights prohibit others from making, selling, or using the invention without permission for a period of time.
+Small business owners, entrepreneurs, and early-stage startups should address intellectual property protection (IP protection) if they have invented a new product.
+Patents help protect against theft of intellectual property or trade secrets.

 The patent system encourages inventions that are unique and useful to society.
-Congress has the power to grant patents in the Constitution.
-Federal statutes also govern patents.
+Congress has the power to grant patents in the Constitution, and federal statutes also govern patents.
 The United States Patent and Trademark Office (USPTO) grants patents for inventions that meet statutory criteria.

 Patent Categories

-• Utility Patents: The most common type of patent.
+Utility patents are the most common type of patent.
 These grant protection to new machines, chemicals, and processes.
 An example is a delayed windshield wiper system.

-• Design Patents: A type of patent that protects manufactured objects' unique appearance or design.
+Design patents are a type of patent that protects manufactured objects’ unique appearance or design.
 The ornamental design, or outward appearance, gets protection.
 An example is the original glass bottle for Coca-Cola.

-• Plant Patents: A type of patent that protects the invention and asexual reproduction of a new variety of plants, such as hybrids.
-Asexual reproduction is when a plant reproduces in ways other than from naturally occurring seeds.
-For example, by grafting or rooting cuttings.
+Plant patents are a type of patent that protects the invention and asexual reproduction of a new variety of plants, such as hybrids.
+Asexual reproduction is when a plant reproduces in ways other than from naturally occurring seed such as by grafting or rooting cuttings.
 An example is the Irish potato.

 Determining What Is Patentable

-• Useful: An inventor applying for a utility patent must prove the invention is useful.
+An inventor applying for a utility patent must prove the invention is useful.
 The invention must have some beneficial use and must be operable.
 A machine that does not operate to perform its intended purpose is not useful and, thus, is not patentable.
-Useful inventions qualify for a utility patent so long as they fall into one of five categories:
+A useful invention qualifies for a utility patent so long as it falls into one of five categories:

-• Process: This is a method of treating material to produce a specific physical change in the character or quality of the material.
+• Process: A method of treating material to produce a specific physical change in the character or quality of the material.
 This is generally an industrial or technical process.

-• Machine: This is usually a device that uses energy to get work done.
+• Machine: A device that uses energy to get work done.

 • Method of manufacture: Manufacture is the process in which the art or industry of people creates an article of manufacture.
 An article of manufacture refers to a tangible object resulting from a manufacturing or production process.

-• Composition of matter: To qualify, this will include either a mixture of ingredients or a new chemical compound.
+• Composition of matter: Includes a mixture of ingredients or a new chemical compound.

-• Useful improvements: Any addition to or alteration of a known process, machine, manufacture, or composition is potentially worthy of a patent.
+• Useful improvements: Any addition to or alteration of a known process, machine, manufacture, or composition.

 Examples of Patentable Items